dparo/master-thesis/README.md

 A Mixed Integer Programming (MIP) model and branch-and-cut framework algorithm for solving the CPTP.
 The CPTP appears as the pricing sub-problem in column generation schemes for the CVRP.

-## Core Technical Concepts/Inspiration
+## About

-TThe Capacitated Vehicle Routing Problem, CVRP for short, is a combinatorial optimization routing problem in which, a geographically distributed set of customers with associated known demands, must be served with a fleet of vehicles stationed at a central facility.
+The Capacitated Vehicle Routing Problem, CVRP for short, is a combinatorial optimization routing problem in which, a geographically distributed set of customers with associated known demands, must be served with a fleet of vehicles stationed at a central facility.